This track leaves out the northwestern 0.8 mile section of the loop. I can’t wait to go back and explore this missing section.

 Hiking Trail Description

 Short, easy and thoroughly absorbing, Kelly Hollow Loop is one of the most beautiful trails in the Catskills.
-It came highly-recommended to me from several friends and it really delivered.
+It came highly-recommended to me from several friends and it absolutely delivered.

 The drive out to Mill Brook Road, from Rte 28, passes through a picturesque area of rural New York that includes many working farms.
 From there, the day only improves.